 Home Hospital - Staff

-Final determination of eligibility and approval for home instruction is made by the Nursing Services Office of Long Beach Unified School District.
+Final determination of eligibility and approval for home instruction is made by the Student Health Services Office of Long Beach Unified School District.

 What you should know about Home and Hospital Instruction

 What it is...

 - Home and hospital teaching enables schools to provide limited instruction to students who are severely restricted and unable to attend school for health reasons.